Thomas Tackaberry

 Thomas Howard Tackaberry (September 6, 1923 – April 3, 2017) was a lieutenant general in the United States Army.
-He was a veteran of World War II, the Korean War and the Vietnam War and was a recipient of three Distinguished Service Crosses and served as commander of the XVIII Airborne Corps from 1979 to 1981."Described as a 'grunt's angel', Lt.
+He was a veteran of World War II, the Korean War and the Vietnam War and was a recipient of three Distinguished Service Crosses and served as commander of the XVIII Airborne Corps from 1979 to 1981.
+"Described as a 'grunt's angel', Lt.
 Gen. Tackaberry was devoted to his men, not only ensuring they were always supplied for the fight but physically prepared as well.
 Leading from the front, Lt.
 Gen. Tackaberry set a high bar for fitness with his men and led them on long training runs", stated Richard Hudson to the 115th congressional session on May 19, 2017.
-Tackaberry is one of the highly decorated officers in the U.S. Army.
-He ranks among the 10 most decorated military servicemembers in the U.S. military history.